 You Could Lose Lots of Money

-Investing in Bitcoin, Ethereum, and other cryptocurrencies is very speculative at this stage of the game.
+Investing in Bitcoin, Ethereum, and other cryptocurrencies is extremely speculative at this stage of the game.
 It’s nothing like investing in stocks and shouldn’t be viewed that way.

 Even though I personally believe it’s potentially one of the best investments in history, I can’t predict the future.
 There are a lot of things that need to go right over the next couple of decades for crypto to grow in value over time.